Whiplash Injury Facts

 Being involved in a car accident that causes your cervical spine (neck) to violently move backward then forward, overstretching the joints, muscles, and ligaments of the neck and upper back may result in a whiplash injury.

-Whiplash can cause severe neck pain and other symptoms, but fortunately, most people with whiplash get better within a few weeks by following a treatment plan that includes chiropractic care and exercise.
+Whiplash can cause severe neck pain and other symptoms, but fortunately, most people with whiplash get better within a few weeks by following a treatment plan from a Whiplash Injury Doctor that includes chiropractic care and exercise.

 However, some people have chronic neck pain and other long-lasting complications.